mschmulen/yachtsServer/README.md

 #### from within the docker container

 - start the couchdb server from within the docker container with `/etc/init.d/couchdb start`
-- initialize the db from within the docker container with `Tools/initDB.sh`
 - seed couchdb `Tools/seed_couchdb.sh --username=matt --password=123456`
 - build ad run the yacht-server from within the docker container with `swift build && .build/debug/yachtsServer`